 - MRAC membership is 195 (including 80 Life members). - MRAC charged \$5.00 for license classes and gave free membership for the balance of the year. - The MRAC Board had discussions on the club setting up a repeater.
-The discussion ended with the subject being officially tabled. - MRAC license classes had 100 total enrollees, 25 for the General class and 75 for the Novice. - The March meeting of MRAC had an attendance of 74 members and visitors. - MRAC along with Milwaukee ARES stage an amateur radio show at Mayfair Mall covering an entire weekend (March 4 and 5).
+The discussion ended with the subject being officially tabled (what did we say about bad decisions in the 70's?). - MRAC license classes had 100 total enrollees, 25 for the General class and 75 for the Novice. - The March meeting of MRAC had an attendance of 74 members and visitors. - MRAC along with Milwaukee ARES stage an amateur radio show at Mayfair Mall covering an entire weekend (March 4 and 5).
 Flanner & Hafsoos audio store provides overnight (Saturday night) storage for our equipment, thanks to Gordon Weiler W9ZQK. - Bird Electronics (the wattmeter people) sent a representative (at their cost) to present a program for the club at the April meeting.
-Meeting attendance was 51 members and 32 visitors - 83 total! - MRAC holds a spring luncheon, this year with an emphasis on the club's 60th anniversary. - MRAC Field Day operations move to Nike site in Lannon owned by radio station WQFM.
+Meeting attendance was 51 members and 32 visitors 83 total! - MRAC holds a spring luncheon, this year with an emphasis on the club's 60th anniversary. - MRAC Field Day operations move to Nike site in Lannon owned by radio station WQFM.
 Arrangements by Jack Krause W9JK - The September MRAC meeting consisted of a discussion and demonstration of fast scan amateur television.
 It included receiving pictures from one of the participant's home TV station. - The October meeting of the club was a tour of the TV channel 6 studios and transmitter (and included being able to watch the 10 PM newscast "live"). - The Novice license becomes a renewable license (following the example of all other license classes). - The FCC stopped (February 23) the Extra-class only vanity call sign program due to internal mishandling and maybe some corruption. - The ability of a person to hold multiple station licenses (having multiple callsigns), known as a secondary callsign, at different addresses is eliminated by the FCC. - As of March 24, the FCC will be assigning call signs automatically, in sequential order.
 This is the start of the "Group" call sign assignments. - The FCC bans the manufacture of RF amplifiers capable of operating between 24 and 35 MHz in order to try to stem the use of illegal high power on the 27 MHz CB band.
 The ban applies to ALL manufactured amplifiers.
+This required manufacturers of ham amplifiers to come out with new models that had 10 meters removed from their bandswitches.
+Most amplifiers could be modified by licensed amateurs often with factory supplied parts upon proof of license (and at extra cost of course).